ZoneMinder/zoneminder/docs/installationguide/ubuntu.rst

 ::

 	./do_debian_package.sh `lsb_release -a 2>/dev/null | grep Codename | awk '{print $2}'`  `date +%Y%m%d`01 local stable

-Note that the ``lsb_release -a 2>/dev/null | grep Codename | awk '{print $2}'`` part simply extracts your distribution name - like "vivid", "trusty" etc. You can always replace it by your distro name if you know it.
+Note that the ``lsb_release -a 2>/dev/null | grep Codename | awk '{print $2}'``
+part simply extracts your distribution name - like "vivid", "trusty" etc. You can always replace it by your distro name if you know it.
 As far as the script goes, it checks if your distro is "trusty" in which case it pulls in pre-systemd release configurations and if its not "trusty" it assumes its based on systemd and pulls in systemd related config files.

-(At the end the script will ask if you want to retain the checked out version of zoneminder.
+(At the end the script will ask if you want to retain the checked out version of ZoneMinder.
 If you are a developer and are making local changes, make sure you select "y" so that the next time you do the build process mentioned here, it keeps your changes.
 Selecting any other value than "y" or "Y" will delete the checked out code and only retain the package)

 This should now create a bunch of .deb files